newing-952/CybersecurityPortfolio/Project - Azure loadbalanced DVWA deployment with ELK Stack/README.md

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_